aredn/documentation/arednGettingStarted/report_issues.rst

     :alt: Administration - Support Data Download
     :align: right

   Every node has a built-in tool that allows you to download a support data file containing information that is helpful for troubleshooting.
-To download a support data file from your node, login as your node administrator and click the tools icon in the left nav bar.
-In the list of available tools, click the *Support Data* link and your support file will be downloaded to your computer.
+To download a support data file from your node, login as your node *admin* and click the tools icon in the left nav bar.
+In the list of available tools, click the **Support Data** link and the support file will be downloaded to your computer.

 Create a GitHub account
   To open an issue on GitHub you first must create your own GitHub account.
 This is free and easy to do by following these steps: